 How long will I keep your information?

 I will not keep your personal data for any longer than it is needed, and will dispose of any records (both paper and electronic) in a secure way.
-In general, I will not retain your personal data without your permission beyond the end of this Council term (May 2027) or earlier if I am no longer a Councillor.
+In general, I will not retain your personal data beyond the end of this Council term or my period in office.
 More information on the retention policy and procedure can be obtained from the Data Protection Officer if required.

 Automated Decision Making